68.06% of online shopping carts are abandoned before completing the checkout process.

 The last thing that any e-commerce site owner wants to worry about is cart abandonment.
 You have no doubt got some of the best products on your site that the market has to offer, all at competitive prices with fast shipping times.
-Yet, you might still be finding that a lot of your customers are falling short of completing the purchase at the last hurdle, time and time again.
+Yet, you might still be finding that a lot of your customers are falling short of completing the purchase at the last hurdle, time and time again./a>.
+This percentage is based on an average of statistics generated by 28 different studies on e-commerce shopping cart abandonment.

 Specifically, shopping cart abandonment occurs when a customer has visited a website, filled their shopping cart with products, but leave the site before completing the purchase.
 As evidenced by Baymard’s statistics, this happens more than two thirds of the time, and, according to Econsultancy, global retailers are losing a combined total of around $3 trillion in sales each year from abandoned shopping carts.